nuclearcheesecake/insuranceregression/README.md

   <img width="525" src="https://github.com/nuclearcheesecake/insuranceregression/blob/main/misc/lowbmi.png">
 </p>

-Indeed we can see on the left that the FALSE group, where the BMI is above 30, will have a higher charge regardless of age.
+Indeed we can see on the left that the FALSE group, where the BMI is above 30, has greater fluctuations into higher charges thatn those with low BMI.
 On the right we also see that if you are a non-smoker, your charge is not influenced greatly by your BMI, wheares for smokers, the mean charge of people with higher BMIs are much higher.

 To further see the combined effect of smoking and BMI, let's create a new vector that measures whether a person smokes and has a BMI lower or equal to 30.
 If we draw the interaction plot of that with age, with the effect on charges, it all becomes more clear: